stuntrally/stuntrally3/docs/Multiplayer.md

 **Q:** How can I change my nickname?

-**A:** Go to the 'Settings' tab under the Multiplayer main tab.
+**A:** Go to the **Settings** tab under the Multiplayer main tab.

 ----

 ### Technical details

-SR networking is based on the peer-to-peer architecture, meaning all players are connected to each other and there is no separate game (simulating) server.
+SR networking is based on the peer-to-peer architecture, meaning all players are connected to each other and there is no separate server for game.

 The underlying protocol used is UDP, through ENet (networking library).
-SR builds it's own layer on top of that, so using generic UDP sockets for communicating with SR or master server is not possible.
+SR builds its own layer on top of that, so using generic UDP sockets for communicating with SR or master server is not possible.

 ### Master (game) server